xmatters/xm-labs-oracle-cloud-control/README.md

 ## Oracle Cloud Control
 The following steps detail the process to configure the xMatters connector in Oracle Cloud Control.

+Throughout the remainder of the installation article, there are reference to **Oracle Provided Example** and **Working Example** commands.
+The **Oracle Provided Example** command is what Oracle lists on their installation site [here](https://docs.oracle.com/cd/E73210_01/EMCIG/toc.htm).
+Whereas the **Working Example** command is what was used to build this article.

 ### Step 1: Extract Schema Files

 1. In the Cloud Control UI, open the Extensibility Development Kit (EDK) by navigating to Setup > Extensibility > Development Kit.